Juanda1992/React-project/README.md

 # Dependencies

 ```
-Our program was developed with the npm packege managment.
+Our program was developed with the npm package managment.
 The next dependencies must be installed to run the project without any issue.
 Always start writing: npm i